-Earlier this week, a company sent out a newsletter with this subject line: No is just another word for Yes…
+Case in point: a company sent out a newsletter with this subject line: No is just another word for Yes…

 I’ll give you a moment to guess how this was received when their subscribers are predominately female (to the point that Females is in the company title!)

 In the climate created by the #Metoo movement, sending an email that can be easily misconstrued was just in bad taste – ESPECIALLY when you cater to a female audience!

 Sure, I get what was intended and I know the company didn’t mean any ill-will.
 In fact, I didn’t even think twice about it until the apology email was sent 6 hours later.

 The point is, you don’t know who is in your audience (well in this particular case – they did…seriously I can’t make any excuses for this one) so be mindful of your approach.

 Yes, we all have our “target audience” but do innuendos, profanity, and/or sexist remarks need to be your filtering system if you are a candle making company (i.e. an objective company)?

 Am I saying you can’t send emails with profanity in the title?
 Yes and No.